The Medical Letter on Drugs and Therapeutics

 Melphalan is contraindicated for use in patients with active intracranial metastases or brain lesions that are likely to bleed, liver failure, portal hypertension, known varices at risk for bleeding, or active cardiac conditions or in those who had surgery or medical treatment of the liver within the previous 4 weeks.

 DOSAGE, ADMINISTRATION, AND COST — The recommended dosage of Hepzato is 3 mg/kg (max 220 mg) infused into the hepatic artery over 30 minutes once every 6-8 weeks for up to 6 infusions.
 The drug should not be used in patients who weigh <35 kg.
 The label contains dosage adjustments that should be made if adverse effects occur.
 Because of the risk of severe periprocedural complications, Hepzato is only available through a Risk Evaluation and Mitigation Strategy (REMS) program.
-The cost of Hepzato is not yet available.
+The wholesale acquisition cost (WAC) for one dose of Hepzato for a 70-kg patient is $182,500.2

 © The Medical Letter, Inc. All Rights Reserved.